TDR-2022/TDR/README.md

 - [tqdm](https://tqdm.github.io/)

 ## Usage
-You can run a demo script `demo.sh` that reproduces the experimental results in the paper by the following command.
+You can run a demo script `demo.sh` that reproduces the experimental results in the paper.
 You can change the hyperparameters by modifying arguments of `main.py`.
+Unpack zip files in `data` directory to use large datsets: Yelp-15, Gowalla-15, Movielens-10M.

 ## Datasets